-(2) Calculated based on the difference between the exercise price of the options and the market price of the Common Shares at the close of business on May 7, 2018 (\$15.06) and November 7, 2018 (\$13.99), being the first business day following the date such options vested.
+Calculated based on the difference between the exercise price of the options and the market price of the Common Shares at the close of business on November 7, 2019 (\$8.17), being the first business day following the date such options vested.
+Profit Share award and Performance Plan payment received.